abhilashjp/lookupapp/docs/country/united-kingdom.md

   * Covering items like books, newspapers, periodicals (including digital versions), and specific types of food products.

 * **Flat Rate Scheme**
-  * In this arrangement, you remit a consistent VAT amount to HMRC.
-The variation between the charges you invoice to your clients and the payment made to HMRC becomes your retained sum.
-Reclaiming VAT on purchases is limited, except for specific capital assets valued at over £2,000.
-To be eligible for participation, your VAT turnover must not exceed £150,000 (excluding VAT), and an application to HMRC is necessary.
+  *Under this scheme, you remit a predetermined VAT rate to HMRC.
+You retain the surplus between your customer charges and the VAT payment to HMRC.
+With the exception of specific capital assets valued at over £2,000, you are not permitted to recover VAT on your purchases.
+To be eligible for participation in this scheme, your VAT turnover must not exceed £150,000 (exclusive of VAT), and you are required to make an application to HMRC.

 ## Registration Threshold
 **£85,000**